JehPark/42seoul_Cadets/README.md

 5/17/2021
 - Basic behavior finished.
 I decided to use quicksort but there are a lot of things to think.
 Wish me good luck

+5/21/2021
+- I need to fix a lot of bugs and verify my program.